Thoroughbred Racing vs. Harness Racing

 Harness Racing

-In Harness racing, also known as standard bred racing, a sulky is used.
-A sulky is a lightweight cart with two wheels and is attached to the horse by use of a harness.
+In harness racing, also known as standard bred racing, a sulky is used.
+A sulky is a lightweight cart with two wheels that is attached to the horse by use of a harness.
 This is what gives the race its name.
 Also, in Harness racing, the horses can trot or pace during the race.
 Pacing is faster than trotting.
-In trotting or pacing, there is a risk the horse might start to gallop; if this is the case, the horse must be slowed down in time to not face a DQ.
+In trotting or pacing, there is a risk the horse might start to gallop; if this is the case, the horse must be slowed down in time to not face a DQ (disqualification).

 Thoroughbred Racing

-Contrasting, in Thoroughbred racing, a jockey rides the horse during the race.
-These horses maintain a run/gallop, no matter what surface they are racing on.
+In thoroughbred racing, a jockey rides the horse during the race.
+These horses maintain a run/gallop no matter what surface they are racing on.

 Funky Munky Fun Fact:

-Funky Munky Stable silks for thoroughbred racing are bright green and pink making it easy to spot your horse in the race.
+Funky Munky Stable silks for thoroughbred racing are bright green and pink making it easy to spot your horse during the race.

-Varying distances from 4 furlongs to 1.5 mile (A furlong is 1/8 of a mile)
+Distances range from five furlongs up to two miles (A furlong is 1/8 of a mile)

 Begin the race in a starting gate